Culture of Texas

-The culture of Texas is often considered one of the major cultures influencing the greater American culture.
-Texas is one of the most populous and populated American states in its urban centers and has seen tremendous waves of migration out of the American North and West in contrast to its eastern neighbors in the Deep South.
-But it retains the regionalisms and distinct cultural identities of German Texan, Tejanos, Cajuns, Irish, African American, and White Southern enclaves established before the republic era and admission to statehood.
+The culture of Texas is shaped by significant migration from the American North and The West, and differs from its eastern neighbors in the Deep South.
+It is considered diverse,encompassing many different subcultures.
+It includes regional and cultural influences from the German Texans, Tejanos, Cajuns, Irish, African American, and White Anglo-Southern communities established before the republic era and statehood.

-Texans will tend to acknowledge the five major regions, East Texas, Central Texas, North Texas, South Texas, and West Texas as regions within the state defined by urban centers and differing cultural norms.
-The Texas Triangle, anchored by Houston, Dallas-Fort Worth, and San Antonio, is an interstate corridor between the three major Texan cities closest to the geographic center, that anchor three different cultural regions of the state.
+Texas is divided into five major regions; East Texas, Central Texas, North Texas, South Texas, and West Texas.
+These regions are defined by urban centers and varying cultural characteristics.
+The Texas Triangle, formed by Houston, Dallas-Fort Worth and San Antonio, is an interstate corridor between the three major Texan cities closest to the geographic center, each representing distinct cultural areas.